cs107-swiftdiff/cs107-FinalProject/docs/milestone1.md

 ### Questions for 107 Staff:
 * Should outputs of methods within classes be stored as attributes of those classes? (e.g. [elementaryOperation.elemDerive -> self.output_interderivation](#elementaryOperation()))
 * Proposed name change - SleekDiff

+# Feedback
+Introduction (1.75/2): Your introduction should motivate the need for automatic differentiation.
+Why is it better than other methods?

+Background (1.9/2): I would not describe AD as a combination of numerical and symbolic differentiation.
+Numerical differentiation approximates a derivative, while derivatives obtained through AD are exact.

+Example usage (3/3)

+Software organization (2/2): Nice job!

+Implementation (3.8/4): It would have been nice to see an example of how you plan to deal with elementary functions such as sine, cosine, and exponentials.

+Licensing (2/2)